AXI4MLIR/axi4mlir/guides/using-axi4mlir.md

 ## Accelerator description

-In this example we use a matrix multiplication accelerator that takes two 4x4 matrices as input and produces a 4x4 matrix as output.
+In this example, we use a matrix multiplication accelerator that takes two 4x4 matrices as input and produces a 4x4 matrix as output.
 The accelerator is implemented in SystemC and exported as an IP to be used in Vivado or Vitis.
-See [pynq-setup.md](../guides/pynq-setup.md) for more information on how to setup the accelerator.
+See [pynq-setup.md](../guides/pynq-setup.md) for more information on setting up the accelerator.

 The implementation for our accelerator is shown